AnnMey/How-to-organise-a-funeral-in-Poland/topics.md

-# Introduction: How to organise a funeral in Poland
+# Introduction: Burials in Poland

 # Legal foundation
 ## Cemeteries and Burials Act of 31 January 1959
 ## 2022: New Cemeteries and Burials Act

 # Necessary documents
+* Necessary documents – checklist to download

 # Reporting the death
 ## Death at home